-After adding required PPA file, lets install Nodejs package.
+After adding the required PPA file, let’s install the Nodejs package.
 NPM will also be installed with node.js.
 This command will also install many other dependent packages on your system:

 Verify the current version of Node.js installed:

-Congratulation’s!
+Congratulations!
 You have successfully installed Node.js.
-Thanks for using this tutorial for installing the latest version of Node.js on Debian 8 Jessie server.
-For additional help or useful information, we recommend you to check the official Node.js web site.
+Thanks for using this tutorial for installing the latest version of Node.js on the Debian 8 Jessie server.
+For additional help or useful information, we recommend you to check the official Node.js website.